terraform-provider-openstack/terraform-provider-openstack/website/docs/r/sharedfilesystem_share_access_v2.html.markdown

 The following arguments are supported:

+* `region` - The region in which to obtain the V2 Shared File System client.
+    A Shared File System client is needed to create a share access.
+Changing this creates a new share access.

 * `share_id` - (Required) The UUID of the share to which you are granted access.

 * `access_type` - (Required) The access rule type.
 Can either be an ip, user or cert.